|

 certain areas as the intertriginous.
 The greasy scales covers lesions of

+seborrheic dermatitis.
 Secondary stage of

 syphilis - the history, the clinical features, the color of the lesions